DFSP Settlement in Real-Time Retail Payments Systems: June 2020 Update

 Switch: How Should Transactions be Routed?

 This issue pre-supposes that the “scheme interoperability” option has been chosen.
 (See Issue: Interoperability)Any multi-participant payments scheme requires a switching functionality to pass transactions from one participant to another.
 There are a variety of models in payments systems today that can be considered.
-A central “hub” switch is operated by… Read More
+A central “hub” switch is operated… Read More

 Participation: What Categories of DFS Providers Should be Permitted?